Redneck Manifesto - Revisited

 Redneck psychology is best understood by exploring labor history, not racial theory.
 Amid all the cream-puff rhetoric about racial equality, we’ve entirely lost sight of economic equality.
 TV talking heads keep yippie-yi-yo-ing about racial injustice, but the fact that there are rich people and poor people is accepted without question.
 While all the “white” and “colored” drinking fountains may have been removed, there remain thousands of restaurants and nightclubs and golf courses and gated neighborhoods where working-class chumps of any color wouldn’t be welcome.
 As things stand, its blasphemous to exclude someone from your neighborhood based on any color but green.

-inequality.
+Today, the person who proposes economic equality is held to be as nutty as someone who believes in racial inequality.
 Its swallowed as an article of faith that we just couldn’t survive without bosses and workers, without investors and the bloc of human capital in which they invest.
 We can imagine a world without Nazis, but not a world without bosses.